Notarial Services

 If coloured copies are required, please show the instructions from the receiving authority to the Consular staffs at your appointment.

-The Embassy issues a certified copy of Australian Driver's License for clients who intend to exchange their Australian Driver's License into Korean Driver's License.
-We cannot certify a digital version of the driver's license.
+The Embassy issues a certified copy of Australian Driver's Licence for clients who intend to exchange their Australian Driver's Licence into Korean Driver's Licence.
+We cannot certify a digital version of the driver's licence.

 - Ask the issuing authority to email your documents to [email protected]